paradoxical-io/dropwizard-guice/README.md

 # Dropwizard-Guice
-A simple DropWizard extension for integrating Guice via a bundle.
+Forked from HubSpot/Dropwizard-Guice and repurposed (they did all the hard work) A simple DropWizard extension for integrating Guice via a bundle.
 It optionally uses classpath scanning courtesy of the Reflections project to discover resources and more to install into the dropwizard environment upon service start.